Entire functions with Cantor bouquet Julia sets: Preliminaries

 and such that $F$ is $2\pi i$-periodic.
 We call $F$ a \emph{logarithmic transform} of $f$.
 Moreover, we call each connected component of $\T_F$ a \emph{(logarithmic) tract} of $F$.
+Note that $F\colon T\to H$ is a conformal isomorphism for every tract $T$.

 For most part of the article, we will study the logarithmic transform of $f$.
-In fact, the map $F$ needs not have arisen from an entire function $f$, and we can work with greater generality from now on. \begin{defn}[The classes $\Blog$ and $\BlogP$ \cite{lasseRigidity,lasse_arclike}] The class $\Blog$ consists of all holomorphic functions
+In fact, the map $F$ needs not have arisen from an entire function $f$, and we can work in this greater generality from now on. \begin{defn}[The classes $\Blog$ and $\BlogP$ \cite{lasseRigidity,lasse_arclike}] The class $\Blog$ consists of all holomorphic functions

 where $F$, $\T$ and $H$ have the following properties: \begin{enumerate}[(a)] \item $H$ is a $2\pi i$-periodic unbounded Jordan domain that contains a right half-plane. \item $\T\neq\emptyset$ is $2\pi i$-periodic and $\re z$ is bounded from below in $\T$, but unbounded from above. \item Every connected component $T$ of $\T$ is an unbounded Jordan domain that is disjoint from all its $2\pi i\Z$-translates.
-For each such $T$, the restriction $F\colon T\to H$ is a conformal isomorphism whose continuous extension to the closure of $T$ in $\widehat{\C}$ satisfies $F(\infty)=\infty$, and whose inverse we denote by $F_T^{-1} \defeq (F|_T)^{-1}$. \item The tracts of $F$ have pairwise disjoint closures and accumulate only at $\infty$; i.e., if $z_n\in\T$ is a sequence of points all belonging to different tracts of $F$, then $z_n\to\infty$. \end{enumerate}
+For each such $T$, the restriction $F\colon T\to H$ is a conformal isomorphism whose continuous extension to the closure of $T$ in $\widehat{\C}$, which we also denote by $F$, satisfies $F(\infty)=\infty$, and whose inverse we denote by $F_T^{-1} \defeq (F|_T)^{-1}$. \item The tracts of $F$ have pairwise disjoint closures and accumulate only at $\infty$; i.e., if $z_n\in\T$ is a sequence of points all belonging to different tracts of $F$, then $z_n\to\infty$. \end{enumerate}

 If, furthermore, $F$ is $2\pi i$-periodic, then we say that $F$ belongs to the class $\BlogP$.
+We are mainly interested in the class $\BlogP$~-- which contains all logarithmic transforms of functions $f\in\B$ as defined above~-- but some of our results hold more generally for $F\in\Blog$.
 The \emph{Julia set} and \emph{escaping set} of $F\in \Blog$ are respectively defined by

 \end{defn}

 For $Q>0$, we also define

 Note that if $F$ is a logarithmic transform of $f$, then $\exp(J_Q(F))=J_{e^Q}(f)$, where for any $R>0$, we define